 With SafetyWing’s subscription model, you’ll make monthly payments for your travel insurance and not worry about being expected to pay upfront or having a large lump sum due once a year.

 Digital nomads, remote workers, and travelers often have families and little ones who tag along on the family’s adventures abroad.
 SafetyWing understands that families are starting to travel abroad now more than ever.
 It has included coverage for children in the Nomad Insurance policy to make adding family members easy and convenient.

 With the Nomad Insurance policy, up to 2 children under 10 per family (1 per adult) can be included on your insurance free of charge.

-You won’t have to fret about adding kids on later or finding them separate insurance.
+You won’t have to fret about adding kids or finding them separate insurance later.
 Everyone’s covered, so you’re free to enjoy the journey!

 Convenient Subscription Model